-- Has the collaborating spouse named the other spouse as beneficiary under a will?
+- First, has the collaborating spouse named the other spouse as beneficiary under a will?

-- Is the collaborating spouse participating in an insurance policy or benefit plan section 732.703 affects?
+- Second, is the collaborating spouse participating in an insurance policy or benefit plan section 732.703 affects?

-- Does the collaborative practice team have detail about any beneficiary designations under the divorcing spouses’ wills, insurance policies, and other accounts?
+- Next, does the collaborative practice team have detail about any beneficiary designations under the divorcing spouses’ wills, insurance policies, and other accounts?

-- Should the collaborative practice team specifically reference applicable automatic beneficiary revocation statute(s) such as sections 732.507(2) and 732.703, Florida Statutes, in the collaborative marital settlement agreement and state the divorcing parties’ intent to override that law?
+- Next, should the agreement refer to the automatic beneficiary revocation statute(s), such as sections 732.507(2) and 732.703, Florida Statutes?
+Should the agreement state the divorcing parties’ intent to override that law?

-- What follow-up tasks after divorce should the testator or policy or account owner do to notify an employer’s human resources or employee benefits department of the divorce?
+- After divorce, what should the testator, insured, or account owner do to notify an employer’s human resources or employee benefits department of the divorce?

 - What should the agreement say about notice of a beneficiary re-designation?